hroussille/ocr-preprocessor/README.md

 Therefore , to select lined that are half the width of the image , ratio should be set to 2.

 ## Asynchronous

 This module is asynchronous.
-No work is done in the Node main loop which makes it suitable to be used on a big number of images at the same time.
+All the work is done outside of the node main loop.
+It allows you to preprocess a big amount of images at the same time.